GonzaloAllenPerez444/cse15l-lab-reports/LabReport3.md

 Vallarta-History.txt
 ```

-In this case, I'm playing the role of a spain fanatic trying to look for any and all reference of the country in the berlitz 2.
+In this case, I'm playing the role of a spain fanatic trying to look for any and all reference of the country in the berlitz2 directory.
 It just lists the file names which is useful for a big picture view of what files fit the criteria.

 Option 2: grep -c
 ---
+Source: ChatGPT!
+Prompt: what are some interesting ways to alter a grep command?
 Example 3:
 ---
 ```